 This is because most of the sounds on this keyboard are great.
 The Nord Stage delivers with great acoustic instruments and so does the Korg SV-2.

 Personally, I like the key-bed more on the SV-2 than on the Nord.
 This is a preference and just happens to be mine.

 If you are a decent pianist, you will be happy with the action on the keys with SV-2.
 It truly plays very similarly to an acoustic piano and I was pretty surprised with it.

 If you are into the classic Rhodes sound, you are going to fall in love with these sounds.
 You can easily tweak all of the sounds to get that perfect amount of distortion on your favorite sounds.

 I would take the SV-2 over most digital pianos today.
 While it is still expensive, you also know that you’re getting an instrument that you will use until the end of your career.

-The Roland FP-10 is a complete budget option to the Nord Stage, however, I find it to be an amazing digital piano for under $500.
+The Roland FP-30X is a complete budget option to the Nord Stage, however, I find it to be an amazing budget option.
 The purpose of highlighting some alternatives is to truly try and save you some coin in the end.

-As far as key-action and key-beds go, the FP-10 plays tremendously well for its price tag.
-In fact, I used to own a Yamaha P-45 that I would play around with for demos and I replaced it with the FP-10 because of the action.
+As far as key-action and key-beds go, the FP-30X plays tremendously well for its price tag.

 Roland VR-09-B – Alternative to Nord Electro 6D